Minix: MINIX 2.0

-Demand for the 68k-architectures waned, however, and MINIX 2.0, released in 1997, was only available for the x86 and Solaris-hosted SPARC architectures.
-It was the subject of the second edition of Tanenbaum's textbook, cowritten with Albert Woodhull and was distributed on a CD-ROM included with the book.
-MINIX 2.0 added POSIX.1 compliance, support for 386 and later processors in 32-bit mode and replaced the Amoeba network protocols included in MINIX 1.5 with a TCP/IP stack.
+Released in 1997, it was only available for the x86 and Solaris-hosted SPARC architectures and was distributed on a CD-ROM included in the second edition of Tanenbaum's textbook, cowritten with Albert S. Woodhull.
+It added compliance and support for 386 and later processors in 32-bit mode, and replaced the Amoeba network protocols included in MINIX 1.5 with a TCP/IP stack.
 A version of MINIX running as a user process under SunOS and Solaris was also available, a simulator named SMX (operating system) or just SMX for short.

-Version 2.0.3 was released in May 2001.
-It was the first version after MINIX had been relicensed under the BSD-3-Clause license, which was retroactively applied to all previous versions.
+Version 2.0.3 was released in May 2001, after MINIX had been relicensed under the BSD-3-Clause license, which was retroactively applied to all previous versions.

 Minix-vmd

 Minix-vmd is a variant of MINIX 2.0 for Intel IA-32-compatible processors, created by two Vrije Universiteit researchers, which adds virtual memory and support for the X Window System.